Baertram/LibFilters-3.0/LibFilters-3.0/Documentation/LibFilters-3.0_WIKI_Home.md

 --The library provides callbacks for the filterTypes to get noticed as the filterTypes are shown/hidden.
 --The callback name is build by the library prefix "LibFilters3-" (constant provided is LibFilters3.globalLibName) followed by <yourAddonName> and another "-", followed by the state of the filterPanel as the callback fires (can be either the constant SCENE_SHOWN or SCENE_HIDDEN), followed by "-" and the suffix is the filterType constant
 --of the panel.
---The library provides the API function libfilters:CreateCallbackName(filterType, isShown) to generate the callback name for you. isShown is a boolean.
+--The library provides the API function libFilters:RegisterCallbackName(yourAddonName, filterType, isShown, inputType, universalDeconActiveTab, raiseBeforeOtherAddonsCallbackName) to generate the callback name for you. isShown is a boolean.
 --if true SCENE_SHOWN will be used, if false SCENE_HIDDEN will be used.
---e.g. for LF_INVENTORY shown it would be local callbackNameInvShown = libfilters:CreateCallbackName(LF_INVENTORY, true)
+--e.g. for LF_INVENTORY shown it would be local callbackNameInvShown = libfilters:RegisterCallbackName("MyUniqueAddonName", LF_INVENTORY, true)
 --Makes: "LibFilters3-shown-1"

 --The callbackFunction you register to it needs to provide the following parameters in the following order:
+--callbackName, filterType, stateStr, isInGamepadMode, fragmentOrSceneOrControl, lReferencesToFilterType, universalDeconSelectedTabNow
+--Your defined callback's unique name
---number filterType is the LF_* constantfor the panel currently shown/hidden --string stateStr will be SCENE_SHOWN ("shown") if shon or SCENE_HIDDEN ("hidden") if hidden callback was fired --boolean isInGamepadMode is true if we are in Gamepad input mode and false if in keyboard mode --refVar fragmentOrSceneOrControl is the frament/scene/control which was used to do the isShown/isHidden check --table lReferencesToFilterType will contain additional reference variables used to do shown/hidden checks
+--number filterType is the LF_* constant for the panel currently shown/hidden --string stateStr will be SCENE_SHOWN ("shown") if shon or SCENE_HIDDEN ("hidden") if hidden callback was fired --boolean isInGamepadMode is true if we are in Gamepad input mode and false if in keyboard mode --refVar fragmentOrSceneOrControl is the frament/scene/control which was used to do the isShown/isHidden check --table lReferencesToFilterType will contain additional reference variables used to do shown/hidden checks --nilable:String universalDeconSelectedTabNow e.g. "all", "armor", "weapons", "jewelry" or "enchanting"

-local function callbackFunctionForInvShown(filterType, fragmentOrSceneOrControl, lReferencesToFilterType, isInGamepadMode, stateStr)
+local function callbackFunctionForInvShown(callbackName, filterType, stateStr, isInGamepadMode, fragmentOrSceneOrControl, lReferencesToFilterType, universalDeconSelectedTabNow)
   --Register your filterFunction here e.g. or do whatever is needed, like adding custom controls of your addon to the currently shown panel if not libFilters:IsFilterRegistered(myAddonUniqueFilterTag, LF_INVENTORY) then
     libFilters:RegisterFilter(myAddonUniqueFilterTag, LF_INVENTORY, filterFuncForPlayerInv)
   end
 end
-local function callbackFunctionForInvHidden(filterType, fragmentOrSceneOrControl, lReferencesToFilterType, isInGamepadMode, stateStr)
+local function callbackFunctionForInvHidden(callbackName, filterType, stateStr, isInGamepadMode, fragmentOrSceneOrControl, lReferencesToFilterType, universalDeconSelectedTabNow)
   --Unregister your filterFunction here e.g. or do whatever is needed, ikehiding custom controls of your addon at the currently hidden panel libFilters:UnRegisterFilter(myAddonUniqueFilterTag, LF_INVENTORY) end